Tayoakosile/task-two/README.md

 ### Installation Guide

 ```
-//on your local system
+//on your local computer

 git clone https://github.com/Tayoakosile/task-two

-then cd task-two
+cd task-two

+git checkout master

-then yarn install
+yarn install

 ```

 - You can either work with the default MongoDB database or use your locally installed MongoDB.
 Do configure to your choice in the application entry file.
-- Create an .env file in your project root folder and add your variables.
-See .env.sample for assistance.
+- Create an `.env` file in your project root folder and add your variables.
+See `.env.sample` for assistance.

 ### Usage

-- Run yarn start to start the application.
+- Run `yarn start` to start the application.
 - Connect to the API using Postman on port 4000 or your specified port.

 ### API Endpoints